minjiechen/minjiechen.github.io/_news/Zhou_Tummala.md

 ---
 layout: post
-date: 2025-04-15
+date: 2023-02-15
 inline: true
 related_posts: false
 ---

-<a href="https://ece.princeton.edu/people/daniel-zhou">Daniel Zhou</a> won the best student presentation award at the <a href="https://www.nokia.com/about-us/newsroom/articles/nokia-bell-labs-celebrates-100-years-of-innovation-and-looks-ahead-to-another-century-of-discovery/">Bell Labs 100 Year Anniversary</a>.
+<a href="https://ece.princeton.edu/people/daniel-zhou">Daniel Zhou</a> and <a href="https://ece.princeton.edu/people/daniel-zhou">Mian Liao</a> won the Rao R. Tummala Best Paper Award at the <a href="https://eps.ieee.org/technology/90-publications/enews/june-2022/886-3d-peim-symposium.html">3D-PEIM 2023</a> with their paper <a href="https://ieeexplore.ieee.org/document/10052630">"Power Systems on Chiplet: Inductor-Linked Multi-Output Switched-Capacitor Multi-Rail Power Delivery on Chiplets"</a>.